moveit/moveit_tutorials/doc/moveit_commander_scripting/moveit_commander_scripting_tutorial.rst

  rosrun moveit_commander moveit_commander_cmdline.py

-Using the MoveIt!
-Commander Command Line Tool
+Using the MoveIt Commander Command Line Tool
 ---------------------------------------------
 The command below will start a command line interface tool that allows you to connect to a running instance of the move_group node.
 The first command you should type is: ::